nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to review flashcards
 2. SWEe! enters review mode
 3. User enters `↓ key` to show answer
-4. User enters `→ key` key to show the next flashcard or `← key` to show the previous flashcard in the list Steps 3-4 are repeated until the user finishes reviewing all flashcards or until the user enters `q` key to quit review mode
+4. User enters `→ key` to show the next flashcard or `← key` to show the previous flashcard in the list

+    Steps 3-4 are repeated until the user finishes reviewing all flashcards or until the user enters `q` key to quit review mode

     Use case ends.